 Summary

 Each year, DOER analyzes available winter weather forecasts, projected prices, and expected consumption for major heating fuel sources (natural gas, heating oil, propane, electric heating) to provide heating season cost estimates for Massachusetts homes.
-The 2022-23 winter report is being provided to help households prepare for higher energy prices and to assist state partners in providing adequate resources for households in the Commonwealth.
-Estimated future prices and expenditures in this report are subject to change and should not be used by households to determine a specific budget for heating costs for the upcoming winter.
+This 2024-25 winter report provides help as households prepare for this season’s energy budgets and assist state partners in providing adequate resources for households in the Commonwealth.
+With fuel and electric costs generally higher than last year and with forecasted colder temperatures, consumers should plan for moderately higher overall energy bills this winter.
+Consumers should note that the estimated future prices and expenditures in this report are subject to change and should not be used by households to determine a specific budget for heating costs for the upcoming winter.

 The following key points of the report are discussed in more detail below:

-- The upcoming winter is projected to be slightly colder (4.7%) than last year, increasing the expected consumption of heating fuel sources.
+- The upcoming winter is projected to be 6% colder than last year’s moderate winter, increasing the expected consumption of heating fuel sources.
+This leads to higher overall heating expenditure estimates regardless of heating source.

-- Household heating costs this winter are projected to be higher than last winter for all heating fuel sources due to higher expected consumption and prices.
-The cost of heating for residential customers is expected to be 28% higher for homes heating with natural gas, 63% higher for heating oil, 10% for propane, and 57% for electric heating.
+- Household heating costs this winter are projected to be higher than last winter for all heating fuel sources, except heating oil, due to a combination of higher retail prices and expected consumption.
+Compared to last year, the cost of heating for residential customers is expected to be 24% higher for homes heating with natural gas, 6% higher for electricity, 1% higher for propane, and 11% lower for homes heating with heating oil.

-- Massachusetts offers a wide variety of incentives to increase energy savings and help with heating bills, visit the ‘Help with your heating bill’ section.
+- Massachusetts offers a wide variety of incentives to increase energy savings year-round and help with heating bills; visit the ‘Help with your heating bill’ section.

 Introduction